madprops/airc/README.md

 `rules`: Instructions for the bot.
 They're prepended before every prompt.

+Users change this through the `ur` command, and restore it with `reset`.

 ---

 `users`: Array of nicknames.
 They might have more permissions than non-users.